jassigill2000/datacleaning/README.md

 CodeBook.md describes the variables, the data, and any transformations or work that was performed to clean up the data.

 run_analysis.R contains all the code to perform the analyses described in the 5 steps.
-They can be launched in RStudio by just importing the file.
+To run the file you just have to source the file in R-Studio e.g. source('~/Documents/DataScienceWspace/datacleaning/run_analysis.R')

 The output of the 5th step is called averages_data.csv, and uploaded in the course project's form.